 The text is largely an account of Merneptah’s victory over the Libyans and their allies, but the last 3 of the 28 lines deal with a separate campaign in Canaan, then part of Egypt’s imperial possessions.
 The stele is sometimes referred to as the “Israel Stele” because a majority of scholars translate a set of hieroglyphs in line 27 as “Israel”.

 The stele represents the earliest textual reference to Israel and the only reference from ancient Egypt.
-It is one of four known inscriptions, from the Iron Age, that date to the time of and mention ancient Israel, under this name.
+It is one of four known inscriptions from the Iron Age that date to the time of and mentions ancient Israel, under this name.

 List of Artifacts in Biblical Archaeology: Gezer Calander

 The Gezer calendar is a small limestone tablet with an early Canaanite inscription discovered in 1908 by Irish archaeologist R. A. Stewart Macalister in the ancient city of Gezer, not far from Jerusalem.
-It is commonly dated to the 10th century BCE, although the excavation was unstratified and its identification during the excavations was not in a “secure archaeological context”, presenting uncertainty around the dating.
+It is commonly dated to the 10th century BCE.
+However, the excavation was unstratified, and its identification during the holes was not in a “secure archaeological context,” presenting uncertainty around the dating.
 Most biblical scholars date it to the 10th century BCE.